 Americana-Archives.com’s curator is Melissa Davenport Berry, a historical and genealogical researcher and writer specializing in New England.
 A blogger for GenealogyBank.com, Melissa has written for newsletters, newspapers, and magazines—including GenealogyMagazine.com.
-A member of the New England and Historic Genealogical Society, the Essex Society of Genealogists, Daughters of the American Revolution, and the Sons and Daughters of Newbury Settlers.
 She is also a research assistant for the Heritage Collectors Society—buyers, sellers, and consignors of fine historical documents and autographs.
-Melissa's professional background also includes tracing the provenance of a historical artifacts for private collectors.
+Melissa's professional background also includes tracing the provenance of a antique objects and historical artifacts for private collectors and auction houses.
 See her profile on Linkedin.

 "I have used Melissa's services for my publications and collections and highly recommend her.
 Also, she has a unique and interesting style of writing and blogging that gives her stories a hometown appeal.
 Through careful research, she blends historical information and genealogy in a way that brings her subjects to life."